renovatebot/renovate/docs/usage/getting-started/private-packages.md

 It is strongly recommended that you avoid committing secrets to repositories, including private ones, and this includes secrets needed by Renovate to access private modules.
 The preferred approach to secrets is that the bot administrator configures them as `hostRules` which are then applied to all repositories which the bot accesses.

-If you need to provide credentials to the hosted Renovate App, please do this:
+If you need to provide credentials to the Mend Renovate App, please do this:

 - Encrypt each secret string using <https://app.renovatebot.com/encrypt>.
 Note: this encrypts using the app's public key fully in the browser and does not send the original secret to any server.
 You can download this file and perform the encryption fully offline if you like.
 - Wrap each secret field in an [encrypted](../configuration-options.md#encrypted) object and paste in the encrypted secret value instead.
 An example is shown below: